avivgold/Interceptions/UnityProject/README.md

 The main scene is located at `Assets/Scenes/Main.unity`.

 ## Features implemented
-- Basic missile and interceptor prefabs
-- GameManager spawns enemy missiles toward cities
+- Three missile types with increasing speed per wave
+- Buildings that can take one hit before being destroyed
-- Interceptors are launched from launchers and home in on targets
+- Interceptors launched from visible launchers and homing on clicked missiles
-- UI displays score and wave information
+- Score and wave tracking matching the web version

-More functionality from the web version can be ported by expanding the scripts inside `Assets/Scripts`.
+- Keyboard keys **1-3** switch between Iron Dome, David's Sling and Arrow systems

+This project aims to mirror the browser game's core mechanics.
+Further polish like upgrade menus can be added by extending the scripts.

 ### TextMeshPro dependency